jadeforrest/blog/content/posts/2023-02-18--engineering-handbook-tools/index.md

 ### Conclusion

-I recommend using a modern wiki for process docs.
+I recommend using a modern wiki for process docs ([Slite](https://refer.slite.com/9a4s8hl7i0ta) or Notion are the ones I would start with).
 I would also consider using Google Docs.

+(Note I get a referral fee if you click the link above for Slite, but recommended it long before I included that link and will remove the link if I find another wiki I prefer).

 If I wanted to kickstart the process with engineering, I would consider using Github for a while.
 You could then migrate to another tool when other functions like product and design and support want to participate.